By Mira Thomas • Last Updated: January 14, 2026

 When considering the cost, consider these factors:

-For professionals who rely on written communication, the math is clear.
-Even at $15/month, if you value your time at just $20/hour and save 37 minutes daily, that's a 10x return on investment.
+For professionals who rely on written communication, the math is compelling.
+Even at $18/month for premium features in 2026, if you value your time at just $25/hour and save 45 minutes daily, that's over a 15x return on investment.
+The business case for AI keyboards has never been stronger.

 "I was hesitant about paying for a keyboard app," admits Jordan, a sales representative.
-"But I realized I was already paying for three separate apps—Grammarly, a translator, and a text expander—that my AI keyboard now replaces.
-I'm actually saving money and getting better features."
+"But I realized I was already paying for five separate apps—Grammarly, a translator, a text expander, a transcription service, and a writing assistant—that my AI keyboard now replaces completely.
+I'm actually saving money while getting significantly better integrated features."

 The AI keyboard app vs built-in keyboard: is the upgrade worth it? article provides a deeper cost-benefit analysis.